manuca/hide_paragraphs/README.md

 A very simple JQuery plugin that hides paragraphs that you don't want visible at first glance.
 It is very useful for example when you only want to show the first n paragraphs of a long text.
-The plugin automatically adds buttons at the end of the truncated paragraphs to toggle the conceiled text visibility.
+The plugin automatically adds buttons at the end of the truncated paragraphs to toggle the concealed text visibility.

 ## Demo